Forensic Science, M.S.

 The complete application process includes:

-- Submission of the Marshall University Graduate College Application available online at www.marshall.edu/graduate.
+- Submission of the Marshall University graduate application available online at www.marshall.edu/graduate/admissions/how-to-apply-for-admission.

 - Completion of a Free Application for Federal Student Aid (FAFSA) as soon after January 1 as possible at www.fafsa.ed.gov.

-- Submission of formal transcript(s) documenting that the applicant has:
+- Submission of official transcript(s) documenting that the applicant has:

-- Achieved an overall Grade Point Average of 3.0 or better.
+- Achieved an overall Grade Point Average of 3.0 or better on a 4.0 scale.

 - Completed 1 academic year of biology and its associated labs with no grade of less than a C.